Professor and Program Coordinator, Health Systems Management, Fanshawe College

 Dr. Radica Bissoondial is a healthcare leader and educator with foundational experience in sciences, senior care, and research.

 Her career began in research and development as an R&D Chemist and transitioned into Senior Operations Management in photo- chemicals.
 Dr. Bissoondial healthcare experience is in senior care living at leadership level within retirement and long-term care facilities as Executive Director and Administrator.
 A career shift into education began as an instructor within private career college then director of education in the same environment.
-Teaching experience includes community college and university in Ontario and university in USA.
-Roles in education that Dr. Bissoondial has had are Director of Education, Program Coordinator, Adjunct Faculty, Subject Matter Expert, Curriculum Developer, and Curriculum Consultant.
-In addition to teaching at Fanshawe College’s post-graduate Health Systems Management, she is affiliated with academic institutions in online capacity in undergraduate and graduate healthcare administration, public health, and seniors care programs.
+Teaching experience includes community college and university in and out of Ontario within Canada, and universities in the USA.
+Roles in education that Dr. Bissoondial has had are Director of Education, Program Coordinator, Adjunct Faculty, Sessional Lecturer, Subject Matter Expert, Curriculum Developer, and Curriculum Consultant.
+In addition to teaching at Fanshawe College’s post-graduate Health Systems Management, she is affiliated with academic institutions in online capacity in undergraduate and graduate healthcare administration, public health, health information management, and seniors care programs.
 Dr. Bissoondial has held a fellowship with her alumni, University of Phoenix.
 She has taught on campus, online and hybrid delivery.

 Dr. Bissoondial philosophy of education is that learning is continuous and built on collaboration and applied pedagogy of knowledge transfer and application to workforce.